jgm/cmark-hs/README.md

 parser for [CommonMark].
 It includes sources for [libcmark], and does not require prior installation of the C library.

-cmark-hs provides the following advantages over existing Markdown libraries for Haskell:
+cmark provides the following advantages over existing Markdown libraries for Haskell:

   - **Speed:**  Conversion speed is on par with the [sundown] library: